4 Reasons to Get into Sober Living Post Rehab

 Substance-related brain damage can take some time to reverse.
 A sober living home provides an effective healing environment.
 Behavior therapy techniques are used to alter behavior, while regular routines are used to help establish structure.
 Many homes conduct life-skill sessions to equip their residents with essential skills and help them inculcate good behavior.

-The Solid Recovery team consists of professionals who have years of experience helping people overcome addiction and get their lives back on track.
+The Life-Rock team consists of professionals who have years of experience helping people overcome addiction and get their lives back on track.
 We are on a mission to touch the lives of people who are battling their demons and help reinforce their recovery.
 To learn more, call (707) 575-9100 for Men’s support or (707) 575-9599 for Women’s support.